J535D165/recordlinkage/README.rst

     block_class = recordlinkage.BlockIndex('surname')
     candidate_links = block_class.index(df_a, df_b)

-**Older versions of Python Record Linkage Toolkit use a different syntax for indexing.** `More info about migrating can be found here. <http://recordlinkage.readthedocs.io/en/latest/ref-index.html#migrating>`_

 For each candidate link, compare the records with one of the comparison or similarity algorithms in the Compare class.